SteveKeller/geth-cluster/README.md

 ### Deployment Smart Contract

 Deploy solidity smart contract with truffle.
 There are two example smart contracts in the folder  **truffle/sc**.
-For deploying your own smart contract use truffle and your preferred IDE to write one and put it in a separate folder as mentioned before. <br> **Both example smart contract are ready to deploy on your ethereum network.**
+For developing your own smart contract use truffle and your preferred IDE and put it in a separate folder **truffle/your-smart-contract**. <br> **Both example smart contract are ready to deploy on your ethereum network.**

 ##### Build truffle deployment container
 ```sh